labgrid-project/labgrid/doc/overview.rst

 - retrieves the exit status

-Other drivers, such as the :any:`SSHDriver`, also implement the `CommandProtocol`.
+Other drivers, such as the :any:`SSHDriver`, also implement the CommandProtocol.
 This way, higher-level code (such as a test suite), can be independent of the concrete control method on a given board.

 Binding and Activation
 ~~~~~~~~~~~~~~~~~~~~~~

-When a `Target` is configured, each driver is "bound" to the resources (or
+When a :ref:`Target <usage-target>` is configured, each driver is "bound" to
-other drivers) required by it.
+the resources (or other drivers) required by it.
-Each `Driver` class has a "bindings" attribute, which declares which
+Each :any:`Driver` class has a "bindings" attribute, which declares which
-`Resources` or `Protocols` it needs and under which name they should be
+:any:`Resources <Resource>` or Protocols it needs and under which name they should be
-available to the `Driver` instance.
+available to the Driver instance.
-The binding resolution is handled by the `Target` during the initial
+The binding resolution is handled by the Target during the initial
 configuration and results in a directed, acyclic graph of resources and
 drivers.
-During the lifetime of a `Target`, the bindings are considered static.
+During the lifetime of a Target, the bindings are considered static.

 In most non-trivial target configurations, some drivers are mutually exclusive.
-For example, a `Target` may have both a :any:`ShellDriver` and a :any:`BareboxDriver`.
+For example, a Target may have both a :any:`ShellDriver` and a :any:`BareboxDriver`.
-Both bind to a driver implementing the `ConsoleProtocol` and provide the
+Both bind to a driver implementing the :any:`ConsoleProtocol` and provide the
-`CommandProtocol`.
+:any:`CommandProtocol`.
 Obviously, the board cannot be in the bootloader and in Linux at the same time,
-which is represented in labgrid via the :any:`BindingState` (`bound`/`active`).
+which is represented in labgrid via the :any:`BindingState` (``bound``/``active``).
 If, during activation of a driver, any other driver in its bindings is not
 active, they will be activated as well.

-Activating and deactivating `Drivers` is also used to handle `ManagedResources`
+Activating and deactivating Drivers is also used to handle :any:`ManagedResources <ManagedResource>`
 becoming available/unavailable at runtime.
 If some resources bound to by the activating drivers are currently unavailable,
-the `Target` will wait for them to appear (with a per resource timeout).
+the Target will wait for them to appear (with a per resource timeout).
 A realistic sequence of activation might look like this:

 - enable power (:any:`PowerProtocol.on`)